-- 15.6.1 Site development shall not begin before the Stormwater Management Plan receives written approval by the Planning Board. - 15.6.2 Structures that meet Best Management Practices (BMP's) shall be installed as designed and scheduled as a condition of final approval of the plan. - 15.6.3 Phasing of the installation shall be coordinated with and approved by the Town Engineer.
-Post-construction BMP's are not intended to be used as a temporary sediment control basin during construction unless approved by the Planning Board. - 15.6.4 The Planning Board may require an independent third-party inspection and oversight of the construction of stormwater management facilities and erosion and sediment control and of annual maintenance operations, at its discretion.
+- 16.5.1 Site development shall not begin before the Stormwater Management Plan receives written approval by the Planning Board. - 16.5.2 Structures that meet Best Management Practices shall be installed as designed and scheduled as a condition of final approval of the plan. - 16.5.3 Phasing of the installation shall be coordinated with and approved by the Town Engineer. - 16.5.4 The Planning Board may require an independent, third-party inspection and oversight of the construction of stormwater management facilities and erosion and sediment control and annual maintenance operations, at its discretion.
 Such independent oversight may be especially important for implementing innovative techniques such as those involving pervious pavement and gravel wetlands.
-The expense of this oversight shall be the full responsibility of the applicant.

-Section 15.7 Plan Approval and Review
+Section 16.6 Plan Approval and Review

 The Planning Board shall approve the Stormwater Management Plan if it complies with the requirements of these regulations and other requirements as provided by law.
 At the discretion of the Planning Board, a technical review by an independent third party may be required of any stormwater management and erosion control plan prepared under these regulations.
-Such independent review may be especially important for projects that incorporate innovative techniques such as pervious pavement and gravel wetlands.
+Such independent review may be especially important for projects that incorporate innovative techniques such pervious pavement and gravel wetlands.
 The technical review shall be performed by a qualified professional consultant, as determined by the Planning Board, and the expense of which shall be the full responsibility of the applicant.

-Section 15.8 Maintenance and Inspection
+Section 16.7 Maintenance and Inspection

-15.8.1 After final Planning Board approval and as a condition of that approval, the owner of record of the property shall record a notice of the requirements for maintenance pursuant to the stormwater management and erosion and sediment control plans, as approved by the Planning Board, at the Registry of Deeds sufficient to provide notice to all persons that may acquire any property subject to the stormwater management and sediment control plans.
+16.7.1 After final Planning Board approval and as a condition of that approval, the owner of record of the property shall record a notice of the requirements for maintenance pursuant to the stormwater management and erosion and sediment control plans, as approved by the Planning Board, at the Registry of Deeds sufficient to provide notice to all persons that may acquire any property subject to the stormwater management and sediment control plans.
 (See RSA 477:3-a.)
 The notice shall comply with the applicable requirements for recording contained in RSA 477 and 478.
 The notice need not set forth the requirements at length, so long as it is sufficient to provide notice to prospective purchasers of the requirements for maintenance pursuant to the stormwater management and erosion and sediment control plans as approved by the Planning Board.
 The Planning Board may require routine inspections to insure compliance with the Stormwater Management, Groundwater Protection, Impervious Surfaces, and Erosion and Sedimentation Control sections of these regulations.
-Such inspections shall be performed
+Such inspections shall be performed by a designated agent with appropriate certifications at reasonable times to the landowner.

-- by a designated agent with appropriate certifications at reasonable times to the landowner. - 15.8.2 If permission to inspect is denied by the landowner, the designated agent shall secure an administrative inspection warrant from the district or superior court under RSA 595-B.
+16.7.2 If permission to inspect is denied by the landowner, the designated agent shall secure an administrative inspection warrant from the district or superior court under RSA 595-B.

-Section 15.9 Reimbursement
+Section 16.8 Reimbursement